 \section{Abstract}

-In this paper we prove that given a pair $(X,D)$ of a threefold $X$ and a boundary divisor $D$ with mild singularities, if $(K_X+D)$ is movable, then the orbifold second Chern class $c_2$ of $(X,D)$ is pseudo-effective.
-This generalizes the classical result of Miyaoka on the pseudo-effectivity of $c_2$ for minimal models.
-As an application we give a simple solution to Kawamata's effective non-vanishing conjecture in dimension $3$, where we prove that $H^0(X, K_X+H)\neq 0$, whenever $K_X+H$ is nef and $H$ is an ample, effective, reduced Cartier divisor.
-Furthermore, we study Lang-Vojta's conjecture for codimension one subvarieties and prove that minimal varieties of general type have only finitely many Fano, Calabi-Yau or Abelian subvarieties of codimension one, mildly singular, whose classes belong to the movable cone.
+In this paper we prove that given a pair $(X,D)$ of a threefold $X$ and a boundary divisor $D$ with mild singularities, if $(K_X+D)$ is movable, then the orbifold second Chern class $c_2$ of $(X,D)$ is pseudoeffective.
+This generalizes the classical result of Miyaoka on the pseudoeffectivity of $c_2$ for minimal models.
+As an application, we give a simple solution to Kawamata's effective non-vanishing conjecture in dimension $3$, where we prove that $H^0(X, K_X+H)\neq 0$, whenever $K_X+H$ is nef and $H$ is an ample, effective, reduced Cartier divisor.
+Furthermore, we study Lang--Vojta's conjecture for codimension one subvarieties and prove that minimal threefolds of general type have only finitely many Fano, Calabi-Yau or Abelian subvarieties of codimension one that are mildly singular and whose numerical classes belong to the movable cone.